 The freelance business is a tricky one.
 When you are working for yourself, you don’t have the corporate infrastructure to handle all the formalities, namely getting paid.
 If you aren’t set to a recurring billing cycle, its always a little awkward asking for your payment.
 On the contrary, clients usually aren’t rushing to pay their bills.
 In fact, they’ll sometimes avoid paying their bills and hold off as long as possible.
-In the end of the day, you need to develop a strategy to get your bills paid, and paid on time.
+At the end of the day, you need to develop a strategy to get your bills paid on time.
 Here are 3 things you can do when a client doesn’t pay:

 Resend the Invoice

 A very integral step in closing any business deal is the follow-up.
 Very rarely do deals get closed on the first go around.
 A follow-up is typically served as a reminder to whomever needs to “put down the cash”.
 In this case, if your invoice has gone unpaid a few days after the pay date it would be a great time to follow up.
 Resend the invoice with a friendly reminder, theres not need to get aggressive here because ultimately you want them to pay you and potentially rehire you for another job.
 Make sure you aren’t sending them an automated reminder, as that is much less personal.
 You can also follow-up on the phone and let them know the invoice has been resent, this puts a little more pressure on them to get it paid.

 Find a Different Point of Contact

 If your client is an individual this tip obviously won’t be applicable.
 However most of the time your client will be a company with several employees.
 Not everyone is great at communicating, so it’s important to identify those who can respond to you quickly.
 If you’re having trouble getting your invoices paid due to lack of communication, source around the company a bit for another point of contact.
 Even if they aren’t authorized to pay the invoice, you can still rely on them to make sure your requests are met.